shuai2077/BlockLoader/README.md

 ./testwork
 ```

-After the blockchain is deployed, we run the following command to turn on caliper testing
+After the blockchain is deployed, we run the following command to turn on caliper testing.

 ```bash
 cd ~/fabric-demo/caliper-benchmarks/